-The cult of Pinterest Parenting is amazing stuff.
+The cult of Pinterest Parenting is fantastic stuff.
 Have you seen the cakes on there?
-They’re made by real people.
-(Ok and Pinterest Fails are also exceedingly awesome, I have never laughed so hard.)
+Real people make them.
+(Ok and Pinterest Fails are also exceedingly impressive, I have never laughed so hard.)

-The internet is obviously the prime mover in so much of what people can accomplish with self-education and research, and we’re seeing the benefits of this in our industry as well.
-Portals like Apartment Therapy and (my favourite) Houzz are important tools in helping people learn and develop their tastes.
+The internet is the prime mover in so much of what people can accomplish with self-education and research, and we see the benefits of this in our industry as well.
+Portals like Apartment Therapy and (my favourite) Houzz are essential tools in helping people learn and develop their tastes.

-Houzz is awesome because it helps clients identify what they want – so much information and imagery allows you to be pulled by your passion and true preferences to identify what’s really “you”.
+Houzz is incredible because it helps clients identify what they want – so much information and imagery allows you to be pulled by your passion and real preferences to determine what’s really “you.”
 It’s an education.
-Our clients end up being savvy about what they want and what will feel right in their home, not trends in the stores, not what you’re told is going to suit your life, but what actually draws your eye, what actually makes you smile when you see it in a photo.
+Our clients end up being savvy about what they want and what will feel right in their home, not trends in the stores, not what you are told is going to suit your life, but what draws your eye, what makes you smile when you see it in a photo.

-For a long time the design industry was a kind of echo chamber, and limited regional trends got built on tight budgets because there wasn’t good information for clients.
+For a long time, the design industry was a kind of echo chamber, and limited regional trends got built on tight budgets because there wasn’t useful information for clients.
 Think of those suburban kitchens in 80s movies.
 Didn’t they all look the same?
-Frilly curtains around the window above the sink: you could choose the fabric but everything else was sort of predestined.
+Frilly curtains around the window above the sink: you could choose the fabric, but everything else was sort of predestined.